-There have been two major changes to the root biomass sampling protocol over time, related to livedead status and size categories.
-The rational for these changes is outlined below.
+There have been three major changes to the root biomass sampling protocol over time, related to livedead status, size categories, and dilution sub-sampling effort.
+The rationale for these changes is outlined below.

 3.3.1 Live-Dead Sorting

 There is a high degree of certainty for the total root biomass in a given size class.
 However, the discrimination between live and dead root biomass via visual sorting has significant uncertainty if an independent method, such as staining, is not used to confirm live and dead categories.
 Consequently, NEON discontinued sorting root biomass into live and dead categories (recorded in field "rootStatus") on 2019-05-06.
 Before 2019-05-06, roots were sorted to 'live' and 'dead' status with the inherent confidence issues described above; after 2019-05-06, all roots have rootStatus = 'mixed' and the mass values reported are the total fine root biomass from both live and dead roots with no sorting attempted.
 Mixed samples are used for chemical and stable isotopic analyses.